socrates-it/site-source/content/privacy-policy.md

 ###### Legal and safety reasons.
-We may retain, preserve, or share your personal information if we have a good-faith belief that it is reasonably necessary to (a) respond, based on applicable law, to a legal request (such as, a subpoena, search warrant, court order, or other request from government or law enforcement);
+We may retain, preserve, or share your personal information if we have a good-faith belief that it is reasonably necessary to

+* respond, based on applicable law, to a legal request (such as, a subpoena, search warrant, court order, or other request from government or law enforcement);
-(b) detect, investigate, prevent, and address fraud and other illegal activity, security, or technical issues;
+* detect, investigate, prevent, and address fraud and other illegal activity, security, or technical issues;
-(c) protect our rights, property, or safety;
+* protect our rights, property, or safety;
-(d) enforce our Conditions or any other agreements we have with you;
+* enforce our Conditions or any other agreements we have with you;
-(e) prevent physical injury or other harm to any person or entity, including yourself and members of the general public.
+* prevent physical injury or other harm to any person or entity, including yourself and members of the general public.

 ###### Aggregated information.